Rails Infinite Scroll

 end

-Now, in articles_controller.rb we will implement list which will be responsible for rendering the articles according to the page the user is on.
+which will be responsible for rendering the articles according to the page the user is on.

-In articles_controller.rb add the list method:
+add the list

 1